 Travelling options from Mumbai to Kerala

-Kerala.
-Lush green valleys and lazy backwaters, brightly painted Kathakali artists and gently draped gold-and-white saris.
-Aptly described as ‘God’s own country’, Kerala is the travelers dream.
+Kerala- the land of lush green valleys and lazy backwaters, brightly painted Kathakali artists and gently draped gold-and-white saris.
+Aptly described as ‘God’s own country’, Kerala is every traveller’s dream.
 Blessed with endlessly beautiful forests and beaches and bursting at the seams with gorgeous art, delicious food and healing Ayurveda, Kerala is the place to be.

 Most international travellers tend to first land in Mumbai and lucky for them, the journey from there to this tropical paradise is not very hard.
 This practical guide will help you evaluate the travel options between Mumbai and Kerala.